spiceai/spicepy/README.md

 print(client.w3.eth.get_block_number())
 ```

-User also can manually set timeout in the function call.
+User can manually set timeout in the function call.
 If no timeout is specified, the query will timeout after 15 mins by default and a TimeoutError exception will be raised.

 `timeout` is `int` in seconds.